armadaplatform/dockyard-v2/README.md

     DOMAIN=dockyard.initech.com
     openssl req -newkey rsa:4096 -nodes -sha256 -keyout ${DOMAIN}.key -x509 -days 10000 -subj "/CN=${DOMAIN}" -out ${DOMAIN}.crt

-Now you have to put the generated .crt file on all hosts that will access the Dockyard.
+Now, you have to put the generated .crt file on all hosts that will access the Dockyard.

 You can either install it for docker only, or to the entire system.